godotengine/godot-docs/tutorials/animation/2d_skeletons.rst

 -  **The animation system is fully integrated with the engine**: This means animations can control much more than just motion of objects.
-Textures, sprite sizes, pivots, opacity, color modulation, and more, can all be animated and blended.
+Textures, sprite sizes, opacity, color modulation, and more, can all be animated and blended.
 -  **Combine animation styles**: AnimatedSprite2D allows traditional cel animation to be used alongside cutout animation.
 In cel animation different animation